xibitt/rbxparse/README.txt

 This is the source code to !rbxparse, an open source rlua parser created in C++.
 This uses string splitting to accomplish limited script execution.

 Currently rewriting some parts of the source code.

+This method of script execution is buggy and very limited as it does not use a lua environment.

+List of functions: